adamnfish/DjanJinja2/README.md

 # DjanJinja

-DjanJinja: the sound you make when you've got peanut butter stuck to the roof of your mouth.
-Incidentally, it also happens to be the name of a new re-usable Django app.
-This one, in fact.

 DjanJinja exists to help you leverage the power of [Jinja2](http://jinja.pocoo.org/2/) templates in your Django projects.
 It's simple to get started.